Swedish Potato Sausage – Our Family Christmas Tradition

 Potato Sausage

 Värmlandskorv (also called Potatis korv) is a Swedish potato sausage made by combining ground pork, ground beef, potatoes, onions, and a few basic seasonings.
-This traditional sausage is typically often served to celebrate different holidays, like Christmas!
+This traditional sausage is typically served to celebrate different holidays, like Christmas!

 .